Quantum Event Learning and Gentle Random Measurements: Introduction

 Then there is a test which uses one copy of $\rho$, and in Case 1 accepts and outputs a measurement $M_i$ such that $\Tr[M_i \rho] \geq 1-\epsilon$ with probability $(1-\epsilon)^3/(12(1+\beta))$, and in Case 2, accepts with probability at most $\delta$. \end{thm}

-Combining this with techniques from \Cref{sec:random_measurements}, we also show that an algorithm similar to Aaronson's original Quantum OR algorithm halts on a desirable measurement with constant probability (again provided the total weight of undesirable events is bounded by a constant). \begin{thm} Let $\cM = \{M_1, M_2, ... , M_m\}$ be a set of two outcome measurements.
+Combining this with techniques from \Cref{sec:random_measurements}, we also show that an algorithm similar to Aaronson's original Quantum OR algorithm halts on a desirable measurement with constant probability (again provided the total weight of undesirable events is bounded by a constant). \begin{thm}[Random Measurements Solve Event Finding] Let $\cM = \{M_1, M_2, \ldots , M_m\}$ be a set of two outcome measurements.
 Let $\rho$ be a state such that either there exists an $i \in [m]$ with $\Tr[M_i \rho] > 1- \epsilon$ (Case 1) or $\sum_i \Tr[M_i \rho] \leq \delta$ (Case 2), and let

 Then if measurements are chosen uniformly at random (with replacement), in Case 1, with probability at least $(1-\epsilon)^7/(1296(1+\beta)^3)$, at least one measurement accepts and the first accepting measurement satisfies $\Tr[M_i \rho] \geq 1-\epsilon$.
 In Case 2, a measurement accepts with probability at most $2\delta$. \end{thm}